What Type of Conduct is Prohibited in New Mexico?

 New Mexico employers must abide by the Civil Rights Act of 1963 and the Equal Pay Act, both of which prohibit discrimination on the basis of gender.
 In accordance, employers may not take gender into account when making decisions regarding wages, hiring, or promotions.
-They must also make sure that working environments will not be hostile towards a certain gender and that the work atmosphere is not overly sexual.
+They must also make sure that working environments will not be hostile towards a particular gender and that the work atmosphere is not overly sexual.

 What Must be Proven in a Discrimination Claim?